Morocco’s 2023 Al Haouz Earthquake: Aftermath, Reconstruction, and Challenges Ahead

 Increase transparency in reconstruction budgets and progress to rebuild trust among affected communities.

-Prioritize infrastructure: roads, electricity, water in remote villages to improve access.
+Prioritize infrastructure: roads, electricity, and water in remote villages to improve access.

 Expand support for psychosocial aid, healthcare, and education in quake-affected zones.